I used to be sailor

 Lyrics from “I Used to Be a Sailor” by Tracy Chapman, 1992.

-The East Coast Memorial looking toward the Statue of Liberty.
+The East Coast Memorial in Battery Park.
+Looking toward the Statue of Liberty.

-Dedicated by President John F. Kennedy on May 23, 1963, the monument features this black granite eagle clutching a laurel wreath.
-It lays its wreath upon a cresting wave to honor the 4,597 American servicemen who died in the Atlantic Ocean during World War II.
+Dedicated by President John F. Kennedy on May 23, 1963, the monument features a black granite eagle clutching a laurel wreath.
+It lays the wreath upon a cresting wave to honor the 4,597 American servicemen who died in the Atlantic Ocean during World War II.
 Their names are inscribed on eight 19-foot pylons that stretch down to the waterfront on both sides of the eagle.